 - Fluid collection in a single location: Grade D

-- Two or more fluid collection and/or gas bubbles in or around the pancreas: Grade E
+- Two or more fluid collections and/or gas bubbles in or around the pancreas: Grade E

 CT Severity Index (CTSI)

 The CTSI has a total of 10 points.
-CTSI is a cumulative result of an evaluation of the Balthazar grade and pancreatic necrosis.
-The respective Balthazar grade is serially scored from 0 to 4.
+CTSI is a cumulative result of the evaluation of the Balthazar grade and pancreatic necrosis.
+The Balthazar grade is serially scored from 0–4.

 The extent of pancreatic necrosis determines the number of points allotted as described below: